tsgates/arch-wiki-markdown/wiki/Fstab.md

 Note:Each label should be unique, to prevent any possible conflicts.

-To label a device or partition, see this article.
-You can also install and use gparted, but renaming the root partition would have to be done from a "live" Linux distribution (Parted Magic, Ubuntu, etc) because the partition needs to be unmounted first.
+For detailed information on how to label a device or partition, see Persistent block device naming#by-label.
+Renaming the root partition has to be done from a "live" Linux distribution because the partition needs to be unmounted first.

 Run lsblk -f to list the partitions, and prefix them with LABEL= :

     /etc/fstab

     # <file system>        <dir>         <type>    <options>             <dump> <pass>

-    tmpfs                  /tmp          tmpfs     nodev,nosuid          0      0

     LABEL=Arch_Linux       /             ext4      defaults,noatime      0      1
     LABEL=Arch_Swap        none          swap      defaults              0      0